Access the Series: Enrolling now in The Estate Registry. →

 Mussels in Ginger-Garlic Broth

-A masterclass in aromatic sweating and thermal bivalve poaching.
+A in aromatic sweating and thermal bivalve poaching.
 By blooming fresh ginger, garlic, and red onions in hot olive oil, this deeply savory, wine-laced coastal broth rapidly steams fresh mussels, forcing them to release their briny liquor directly into the sauce.

 Prep Time 15 minutes